tinyerp/erppeek/docs/tutorial.rst

    Then we connect to any environment with ``erppeek --env demo`` or switch during an interactive session with ``client.connect('demo')``.

-Duplicate a database
+Clone a database
 --------------------

-It is sometimes useful to duplicate a database (testing, backup, migration, ...).
-A shortcut is available for that, the required parameters are the original database name, the new database name and the superadmin password (this is the ``admin_passwd`` in the ``odoo-server.conf`` file).
-Default password is ``"admin"``.
+It is sometimes useful to clone a database (testing, backup, migration, ...).
+A shortcut is available for that, the required parameters are the new database name and the superadmin password.

-.. note:: This password gives full control on the databases.
-Set a strong
-          password in the configuration to prevent unauthorized access.

 .. sourcecode:: pycon

-    >>> client.duplicate_database('super_password', 'demo', 'demo_test')
+    >>> client.clone_database('super_password', 'demo_test')
     Logged in as 'admin'
     >>> client
     <Client 'http://localhost:8069#demo_test'>
     >>> client.db.list()
-    ['demo_test']
+    ['demo', 'demo_test']
     >>> client.user
     'admin'
     >>> client.modules(installed=True)